janKekanSan/jankekansan.github.io/pages/sona/li.md

 </details>

 You've been watching the snow fall from the comfort of your home all day.
 It's so cold outside, you swear you'd freeze if you went out!
-But you brave it, because you have to know: is the tree in your hard okay?
+But you brave it, because you have to know: is the tree in your hand okay?
 You reach out to touch its leaves with a gloved hand and remark:

 <details> <summary> [kasi li lete li kiwen]{.tokipona} </summary>